taewookim02/calculator/README.md

 ## Decimals

-To input decimals, use the . button.
+To input decimals, use the `.` button.
 Note that you can only input one decimal per number.

 ## Styling

 The calculator app uses basic CSS styling to provide a clean and simple interface.
-The display container will automatically adjust its font size when a large number is inputted to ensure that the numbers are always visible.

 ## Limitations